iNem0o/copyforllm/README.md

 - Automatic language detection for syntax highlighting based on file extension
 - Formats the output with the filename in bold and the content in a code block
 - Smart file handling: skips binary files and limits file sizes to prevent clipboard issues
+- Copy only selected text with "Copy Selection as Prompt"
+- Full file paths in headers for better context
+- Automatic filtering of sensitive files (like .env)
+- Masking of sensitive content (API keys, passwords, etc.)
+- Customizable separators between files

 Example output when copying a JavaScript file: